Migrants cross into Texas, undeterred by razor wire or new asylum rules

 The arrival of groups of migrants throughout the week also comes despite efforts by Mexican authorities to stop them from traveling north across the country.

-The Department of Homeland Security and Texas state officials did not respond to requests for comments on the crossings in Eagle Pass.
+The Department of Homeland Security did not respond to requests for comments on the crossings in Eagle Pass.
 Mexican immigration officials did not respond to a request for comment.

 "We want a better future for our families," Venezuelan migrant Johendry Chourio said on Thursday after arriving in Piedras Negras by train.
 "We want to get ahead and we're eager to work."